HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 table, and air hockey table; which were supposed

-to have been removed to increase the occupancy
+to have been removed to increase the

 for concerts.